michaelyinopen/control-flow-practise/README.md

 Violating some core principles of Functional Programming, because this way is easy(familiar).

+Result.Failure can carry more information, e.g. SuccessfulConditionFailure has WarrantyCaseResponse.

 ## Success Condition
 There could be cases where successful response, but expected `Indicator` and `CaseStatus` does not meet the condition for success, therefore overall is a failure.
 Need a way to represent this.
 (Failure with VerifyWarrantyCaseResponse as a property?)